HISTORY OF THE CLUB

 THE CLUB TODAY

-The Southern Border Terrier Club is the largest of the seven Breed Clubs in the UK.
-As our name indicates, our Shows, Events and activities are all held in the Southern part of the UK, mainly the Gloucester, Wiltshire, Berkshire and Somerset areas.
+The Southern Border Terrier Club is the one of seven Breed Clubs in the UK.
+As our name indicates, our Shows and Events are all held in the Southern part of the UK.
 There are no geographical restrictions regarding membership of the Club.
-We have in excess of 1000 members from across all parts of the UK and from Overseas.
+We have members from across all the UK and from Overseas.

-The Club is managed by an experienced team of Officers and Committee, who reside mainly in the counties in the southern part of the country, the Gloucester and Hereford Borders and Wales.
+The Club is managed by an experienced team of Officers and Committee, who reside mainly in the southern part of England and Wales.
 These representatives are always willing to help and advise prospective new owners of Border Terriers.

 As guardians of the breed, it is our duty to uphold the origin and purpose for which the Border Terrier was bred and as is laid down in the Breed Standard as recognised by the Kennel Club.